-Otherwise, the board may delegate its responsibilities to third parties, individual board members or committees, or to the management, in each case in accordance with organisational regulations issued by the board.
+Except for its non-transferable and inalienable duties, the board may delegate its responsibilities to third parties, individual board members or committees, or to the management, in each case in accordance with organisational regulations issued by the board.
 The board, however, remains liable for the due selection, instruction and supervision of the parties to whom it has delegated responsibilities.

-22 Non-executive and independent directors
+Non-executive and independent directors